Let’s address the big concern first

 5. Specialized services are easier to market

-When someone asks you what type of clients you are looking for, if you say ‘Anyone that breathes’ you are doing yourself a disservice.
+When you specialize your services and someone asks what type of clients you are looking for you’ll have a great answer they can focus on.
+If you say ‘Anyone that breathes’ you are doing yourself a disservice.
 By being too general people are thinking about who specifically needs your services or products.

 It is MUCH easier to market a specific service to a small group of people that may need it rather than marketing all of your services to everyone.